uab-cgds-worthey/rosalution/README.md

 - 🐍 Python unit tests and linting must run within the activated python virtual environment
     - `source backend/rosalution_env/bin/activate`

-See the following READMEs for details on running tests and code coverage for the Rosalution's backend and frontend.
+Refer to the following READMEs for details on running tests and code coverage for the Rosalution's backend and frontend.

 - [Frontend Testing & Code Coverage](./frontend/README.md#testing)